A Bayesian Lasso based Sparse Learning Model: The Bayesian Lasso Sparse Model

-Other forms of priors on the weight parameter have also been used.
-Recently, \cite{babacan2010bayesian} utilized again a Gaussian prior on $\mathbf{w}$ in a hierarchical manner where the hyperparameters $\boldsymbol{\tau} = (\tau_1, \dots, \tau_N )^\top$ are defined directly as the variances of the weight parameters, and an exponential hyperprior is set to those hyperparameters.
-In this way, if the hyperparameter $\tau_m$ is estimated to be zero, the corresponding weight parameter $w_m$ is also set to be zero and the related basis function $\phi_m(\mathbf{x})$ is pruned.
-As explained by \cite{babacan2010bayesian}, the basic prior for $\mathbf{w}$ after integrating all the hyperparameters in $\boldsymbol{\tau}$ is a Laplace distribution:
+The FLAP method by \cite{babacan2010bayesian} also use a Gaussian prior on $\boldsymbol{w}$, where the hyperparameters in $\boldsymbol{\tau}$ are defined directly as the variances of the weight parameters, and an exponential hyperprior is set to those hyperparameters.
+The basic prior for $\boldsymbol{w}$ after integrating all the hyperparameters in $\boldsymbol{\tau}$ is a Laplace distribution:

 Thus, the idea of the sparse setting in the BLS method is similar to the Fast Laplace method described by \cite{ babacan2010bayesian}.
 The main difference is that, by using the conditional prior in Equation~\eqref{bpriorw2} for the weights in the BLS model, the criteria for letting $\tau_i = 0$ will now also depend on $\sigma^{2}$.
-As $\sigma^{2}$ is a measurement of the extent of the noise in our dataset, we expect that our method will be more robust to the data noise.
-In addition, our simulation will show that BLS gives a more precise estimation for the variance.
-The learning approach proposed by \cite{babacan2010bayesian} can be used in the reconstruction of signals in compressive sensing, and we refer to \cite{candes2004robust} and \cite{donoho2006compressed} for more detailed algorithms.
-We believe the BLS can be extended in signal reconstruction in compressive sensing also.
+As $\sigma^{2}$ is a measurement of the extent of the noise in the dataset, we expect that the BLS method will be more robust to the data noise.